lf-lang/rfcs/text/0002-rfc-process.md

 - The proposed RFC process is heavily inspired (this is not to say shamelessly copied) from the [Rust community](https://github.com/lf-lang/rfcs)
 - Python uses [PEP (Python enhancement proposals)](https://peps.python.org/pep-0001/), which is similar to the idea of RFCs but slightly more formal.
 - The IETF RFC process is explained [here](https://www.ietf.org/standards/process/informal/).
+- Many companies use RFCs internally.
+For instance Uber has used RFCs sucessfully to scale from a small team to a thousand engineers as described [here](https://blog.pragmaticengineer.com/scaling-engineering-teams-via-writing-things-down-rfcs/).

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions